rancher/docs/content/rancher/v2.x/en/tools/cluster-backups/_index.md

 * [S3 Target](#s3-target)

 ## Local Backup Target
-Local Backup target is the most basic backup one.
-It's enabled by default for all newly provisioned clusters.
+Local Backup target is the most basic option.
+It's enabled by default for all newly RKE provisioned clusters.

 Local Backup target works by saving local ETCD snapshot on all ETCD plane nodes at a pre-configured interval.
-This provides the user the ability to do point-in-time recovery, or recover from a broken ETCD cluster.
+This provides the user an ability to do point-in-time recovery, or recover from a broken ETCD cluster.
 However, it doesn't provide the ability to recover if all the ETCD plane nodes are lost, since the snapshots are stored locally on the nodes.

 ## S3 Backup Target
-S3 Backup target allows the user to configure an S3 compatible backend for remote snapshot storage.
+S3 Backup target allows the user to configure an S3 compatible backend as a remote snapshot storage.

 Having the snapshots stored remotely provides a lot of flexibility.
-In addition to point-in-time recovery and recovering broken ETCD cluster, this targets allows the user to recover the cluster from disaster situations like losing all nodes on the ETCD plane, essentially allowing the user to replace a broken cluster by restoring from backup.
+In addition to point-in-time recovery and recovering broken ETCD cluster, this targets allows the user to recover the cluster from disaster situations like losing all nodes on the ETCD plane.
+In other words, it essentially lets the user to replace a broken cluster by restoring from a remote backup.

 When S3 target is enabled, additional configuration is required to set it up: